Rights group denounces Central America anti-LGBT violence, raps U.S. for denying asylum

 The U.S. Customs and Immigration Enforcement agency did not immediately respond to a request for comment.

-Reporting by Laura Gottesdiener; Additional reporting by Nelson Renteria in San Salvador and Gustavo Palencia in Tegucigalpa; Editing by Bernadette Baum
+Reporting by Laura Gottesdiener; Additional reporting by Nelson Renteria in San Salvador, Gustavo Palencia in Tegucigalpa and Frank Jack Daniel in Mexico City; Editing by Bernadette Baum and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.